nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 <br>
 <br>

-### React Specific Concerns:
+### 🍭 React Specific Concerns:

 <br>

-- React and other frameworks often use id attributes to uniquely identify elements for purposes like styling and JavaScript manipulation.
-Using non-unique id attributes can lead to unexpected behavior, especially when targeting e
+- eact and other frameworks often use id attributes to uniquely identify elements for purposes like styling and JavaScript manipulation.

+- - Using non-unique id attributes can lead to unexpected behavior, especially when targeting elements with JavaScript or when applying styles based on IDs.